asmyasikova83/AStimWavPatcher/README.md

 --wavfname path to an example of syllable to be multiplied and wrapped into audio stimulation

+For a detailed description of the arguments, see the help message, which can be shown by running with the `-h` flag.

 ## Preprocessing and visualization of FFR

 Script command_line_ffr.py creates PDF with a plot of the stimulus, its spectra, grand average of FFR